-Primary Conservation Areas - Consist of wetlands; streams and other water-courses; ponds and other water bodies; floodplains; steep slopes greater than twenty-five (25) percent and slide-prone area and endangered species habitats.
+Primary Conservation Areas - Consist of wetlands; streams and other watercourses; ponds and other water bodies; floodplains; steep slopes greater than twenty-five percent (25%) and slide-prone area and endangered species habitats.

 Principal Building - The building in which the principal use of a lot is conducted.
 Any building that is physically attached to a principal building shall be considered part of that principal building.